 - general wear and tear of the partial dentures

-Ill fitting partial dentures can rub and irritate the gums, causing the gums to recede around healthy teeth.
-People can prevent this by replacing partial dentures as needed.
+Ill-fitting partial dentures can rub and irritate the gums, causing the gums to recede around healthy teeth.
+People can prevent this by replacing partial dentures when necessary.

 Visit the dentist regularly